 The aim of FICIL Sentiment Index is to summarize the key concerns and suggestions of the main foreign investors in Latvia – representatives of companies that have made the decision to invest in the country and have been operating here for a considerable time period.
 FICIL Sentiment Index is commissioned by the Foreign Investors' Council in Latvia (FICIL) and conducted by Dr. Arnis Sauka, Director of the Centre for Sustainable Business at SSE Riga.

-On January 10th, 2018, SSE Riga Associate Professor Arnis Sauka presented the third Foreign Investors‘ Council in Latvia (FICIL) Sentiment Index report “The development of the investment climate in Latvia: The viewpoints of foreign investors”.
+On January 6th, 2019, SSE Riga Professor Arnis Sauka presented the fourth Foreign Investors‘ Council in Latvia (FICIL) Sentiment Index report

 The FICIL Sentiment Index was established in 2015 by the Foreign Investors’ Council in Latvia (FICIL) in cooperation with the Stockholm School of Economics in Riga (SSE Riga), to foster more evidence-based policy decisions in promoting a favourable investment climate in Latvia.